 Over the past term we have seen babies learn to walk and enhance their climbing skills.
-The babies have been extending on their verbal and pre-verbal communication using gestures and single words whilst the older babies have been putting two and three words together.
+The babies have been extending their verbal and pre-verbal communication using gestures and single words whilst some of our older babies have been putting words together!

-In the coming months we will be focusing more on sensory experiences for our babies – we will base a lot of the activities around the books ‘Rainbow Fish’ and ‘Elmer the Patchwork Elephant’.
+In the coming months we will be focusing more on sensory experiences for our babies – we will base a lot of the activities around the 'That's not my...' books, ‘Elmer the Patchwork Elephant’ and 'Dear Zoo'.

 Over the last term we have been learning about ‘Superheroes in our World’.
 In Toddlers, our main focus was to begin to build an understanding of different occupations and how these people help us.
 To enhance our children’s learning, we set up different role play areas and gave the children the opportunity to explore this topic more through different activities and going on trips (e.g. we went to the shop, the doctor’s and the pharmacy).

 In the coming weeks, we will be looking at a wide variety of different books in our new topic ‘Once Upon a Time’.
 We will be following the children’s interests to provide a range of stimulating and exciting activities for them to take part in, that are related to familiar stories.
 Some of their favourites include 'We're going on a bear hunt', 'The big red tractor' and 'Superworm' at the moment, so we will be exploring these along with others.
 As well as this, we will be focusing on introducing lots of new words and vocabulary through the stories we read, further supporting the children’s communication and language.